CyborgDroid/gekkoIndicators/README.md

 These will replace built-in indicators without breaking current strategy since .result method is still the same.
 However, you must at a minimum, add the settings.

+GE SMA & SMMA:

+    SMMA doesn't grow to infinity saving all prices like the built-in SMMA, otherwise the same functionality.

 GE_RSI :

     indicatorName.result: RSI value.